Football at the 1976 Summer Olympics

 The football tournament at the 1976 Summer Olympics started on 18 July and ended on 31 July.
 Only one event, the men's tournament, was contested.
-13 teams participated in the tournament, while three African teams took part in the boycott.
+13 teams participated in the tournament, while three African teams withdrew in support of the anti-racism boycott.
+East Germany won the gold, defeating Poland in the final, with the Soviet Union taking the bronze.

 Venues

 Qualification

 The following 13 teams qualified for the 1976 Olympics football tournament: